VaanaCZ/LANVP/README.md

 #### Fixed car braking

-Another drawback of using the 60 FPS patches was that cars would break a lot slower.
-If you tried to go even higher than 60, cars would stop breaking at all, effectively making the game unplayable.
+Another drawback of using the 60 FPS patches was that cars would brake a lot slower.
+If you tried to go even higher than 60, cars would stop braking at all, effectively making the game unplayable.

 This turned out to be a much easier fix that I had imagined, since it simply revolves around changing the braking modifier in the car dynamics logic, according to the framerate.
-Cars now break at the correct speed, which also has the side effect of making the case **"The Golden Butterfly"** beatable again.
+Cars now brake at the correct speed, which also has the side effect of making the case **"The Golden Butterfly"** beatable again.

 Here's a comparison of the braking speeds, 30 FPS vs uncapped: